juntingdeng/radar/readme.md

 RGB and Radar data collection:

     1. Run '/mmWaveStudio/socket_server.py' to initialize radar configuration and wait for the 'Start' message from camera to start data collection.
-    2. Run '/mmWaveStudio/socket_client.py' on RB5 to start RGB video collection and send 'Start' message.
+    2. Run '/mmWaveStudio/socket_client.py' on RB5 to start RGB video recording and send 'Start' message.
     3. Stop camera after finishing radar data collection.